How to Use Netsh Interface IP Set Address or DNS in CMD

 Netsh Interface IP Set Address DNS Windows 11

-Netsh, short for “network shell,” is a command-line utility available in Windows operating systems that allows you to configure and manage network settings.
-It provides a convenient way to interact with Windows networking components, including IP addresses and DNS settings.
-The netsh interface ip command can be used to manage IP addresses, while netsh interface ip set dns is used for DNS configuration.
+Netsh, or “network shell,” is a command-line tool in Windows that helps you manage network settings.
+It’s great for working with IP addresses and DNS settings.
+You can use netsh interface ip to handle IP addresses and netsh interface ip set dns for DNS configuration.

 Pro tip: How to Find The IP Address of a Website in Windows 10 / 11